GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 The Privacy Sandbox initiative has two core aims:

--  Develop replacement solutions to support web use cases and business models without enabling users to be tracked across sites, and avoiding cross-site tracking users aren't aware of.
+-  Develop replacement solutions to support web use cases and business models without allowing users to be tracked across sites, and avoiding cross-site tracking users aren't aware of.
 -  Phase out support for third-party cookies and other forms of tracking when new solutions are in place.

-### Who is working on the Privacy Sandbox?
+### Who works on the Privacy Sandbox?

 The Privacy Sandbox is a set of proposed web standards.